Consolatio (Cicero): Forgery

-In 1999, Richard Forsyth, David Holmes, and Emily Tse used linguistic techniques to test the origin of the Pseudo-Ciceronian Consolatio.
-Forsyth, Holmes, and Tse focused their research on two types of Latin: Cicero's writing and "Ciceronianism" (a style of New Latin popular in the fifteenth and sixteenth centuries that sought to emulate the style of Cicero).
-The three scholars argued that if the Pseudo-Ciceronian Consolatio were devoid of "Ciceronianism"—that is to say New Latin—then it could be accepted as a genuine work of Cicero.
+In 1999, Richard Forsyth, David Holmes, and Emily Tse used linguistic techniques to test the origin of the pseudo-Ciceronian Consolatio.
+Forsyth, Holmes, and Tse focused their research on two types of Latin: Cicero's writing and "Ciceronianism" (a style of Neo-Latin popular in the fifteenth and sixteenth centuries that sought to emulate the style of Cicero).
+The three scholars argued that if the supposed Consolatio matched Cicero's legitimate style while being devoid of "Ciceronianism"—that is to say Neo-Latin—then it could be accepted as a genuine work.
 Forsyth, Holmes, and Tse collected six Classical Latin authors (viz.
-Cicero, Julius Caesar, Cornelius Nepos, Gaius Sallustius Crispus, Lucius Annaeus Seneca, and Publius Cornelius Tacitus), and five New Latin authors (viz.
+Cicero, Julius Caesar, Cornelius Nepos, Gaius Sallustius Crispus, Lucius Annaeus Seneca, and Publius Cornelius Tacitus), and five Neo-Latin authors (viz.
 Sigonio, Piero Vettori, Marc-Antoine Muret, Bernadino di Loredan, and Riccoboni) and compared them using stylometric methods.
-The three concluded that the text of the Pseudo-Ciceronian Consolatio is "extremely uncharacteristic of Cicero, and indeed that the text is much more likely to have been written during the Renaissance than in classical times."
-The study also provided evidence that the Pseudo-Ciceronian Consolatio matched more closely with Sigonio's, rather than any of the other New Latin writers, suggesting—although not proving—that he penned the document.
+The three concluded that the text of the pseudo-Ciceronian Consolatio is "extremely uncharacteristic of Cicero, and indeed that the text is much more likely to have been written during the Renaissance than in classical times."
+The study also provided evidence that the pseudo-Ciceronian Consolatio matched more closely with Sigonio's, rather than any of the other New Latin writers, suggesting—although not proving—that he penned the document.